philwestwell/tesco-vending-machine/readme.md

 * Run PITest mutation test tool to test the tests
 * Run static code analysis tool
 * Incorporate as part of CI Build
-* The CashBox sets up hardcoded values for the initial coin balances.
+* The CashManager sets up hardcoded values for the initial coin balances.
 Initial balance could be passed in to the constructor after retrieving from local storage
 * Deal with situation where insufficient coins to provide change - needs design